schaazzz/schaazzz.github.io/_posts/2015-06-23-installing-arch-on-vbox.md

 Installing VirtualBox Guest Additions
 ---

-This is required if you want to mount shared folders using _vboxsf_ or would like to share your VM's clipboard with your host machine or vice-versa.
+This is required if you want to auto-resize the guest display, mount shared folders using _vboxsf_ or would like to share your VM's clipboard with your host machine or vice-versa.

 <pre>
 $ sudo  pacman  -S  virtualbox-guest-modules  virtualbox-guest-utils
 $ sudo  modprobe  -a  vboxguest  vboxsf  vboxvideo
 </pre>

-Installing LXQT
+## Installing LXQT
----

 This step is only required if you want to install LXQT (which I prefer over XFCE).
-In case you would like to use XFCE, you move on to the next section which lists the steps for installing XFCE.
+In case you would like to use XFCE, you can move on to the next section which lists the steps for installing XFCE.

 - Let's download and install the LXQT program group, OpenBox (LXQT's default window manager), OpenBox Configuration Utility and SDDM (LXQT's preferred display manager)